Back to All Events

 Join us for a focused event exploring elements of ammonia’s as a marine fuel from multiple practical angles.
 Learn directly from experts with decades of experience handling ammonia cargo, leading engine developers involved in commercial ammonia engine designs, classification societies driving new standards, and specialists shaping future crew training and regulatory frameworks.

-• The fundamental properties of ammonia and what they mean for fuel systems
+The fundamental properties of ammonia and what they mean for fuel systems and operational insights from gas carriers with long experience handling ammonia

-• Classification rules and frameworks, including provisional rules and experience from recent HAZIDs
+Classification rules and frameworks, including provisional rules and experience from recent HAZIDs

-• Training and competencies:STCW updates, simulator training
+Training and competencies:STCW updates, simulator training

-• Perspectives from Danish and international projects on ammonia as a fuel
+Shipowners perspectives on ammonia as a fuel

 This event provides a unique opportunity to gain an overall understanding of the technical, operational, and regulatory frameworks that will shape ammonia’s role in maritime decarbonization.